superblk/terve/README.md

 Unified, minimal [terraform](https://www.terraform.io/downloads.html) and [terragrunt](https://github.com/gruntwork-io/terragrunt/releases) version manager.

-WARNING: this is a new project and is subject to change, hence no releases yet
+WARNING: this is a new project, and is subject to change

 ## Supported platforms